Jinvis/SnipDemo/README.md

 # SnipDemo
-A snip demo with Qt.
+## A snip demo with Qt.
-Usage: run in windows os, press F1 to snip new pic, press esc to exit.s
+Usage: run in windows os, press F1 to snip new pic, press esc to exits.